-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - the funder's independence from any other party that is likely to be involved in the litigation, including the lawyers and any claimants or witnesses; and

-- the solicitors' assessment of their possession of, or ability to develop, a strong, productive and collaborative relationship with the funder for the duration of the litigation.
+- the solicitors' assessment of their ability to develop a strong, productive and collaborative relationship with the funder for the duration of the litigation.

 5.3 What is the typical process for concluding the legal finance agreement?